 It provides FDIC-insured US bank accounts to global businesses.

-With Mercury Bank you can create virtual debit cards, track your cash flow.
+With Mercury Bank you can create virtual debit cards and track your cash flow.
 You can also easily manage Shopify, Stripe, Amazon, and PayPal integrations.

-Mercury Bank also offers zero monthly fees and zero minimum balance requirements along with these other key offerings.
+Mercury Bank also offers zero monthly fees and zero minimum balance requirements along with other key offerings, like:

 - 100% online banking, never set foot in a bank branch again